快速導覽

 Cheung Chau Island

 Compared with Tai O, Cheung Chau Island is a more convenient and lively tourist attraction.
-There are many restaurants and holiday houses on Cheung Chau Island.
-If you want to arrange a two-day and one-night trip, there is absolutely no problem.
-It is a very suitable attraction for arranging outlying island sightseeing trips.
+Since there are many restaurants and holiday houses on Cheung Chau Island that can be booked, even if you want to arrange a two-day and one-night trip, it is absolutely possible.
+Basically, Cheung Chau Island is among the many outlying islands and is a very suitable spot for arranging sightseeing trips.

 If you don’t plan to have dinner in Cheung Chau, but have booked some high-end restaurants in Tsim Sha Tsui, you can take the ferry that leaves from Cheung Chau Pier at 18:00 in the evening and will arrive at the Central Pier around 19:00 .
-This kind of itinerary is just enough to experience the natural scenery in the suburbs of Hong Kong, while not missing out on enjoying the delicious food at high-end restaurants in the city.
+Such an itinerary will just allow you to experience the natural scenery in the outskirts of Hong Kong, and at the same time, you will not miss the opportunity to enjoy fine dining at high-end restaurants in the city.

 More Hong Kong tickets and dining discounts: Klook Hong Kong Offers and Discounts List